Insurance Company Not Responding to Your Appeal? Here's What to Do

 If the insurer continues to be unresponsive to a legitimate claim:

-- Remedies for bad faith can include the value of the claim, consequential damages, and in some states, punitive damages
+- In the US, consider consulting an attorney specialising in insurance bad faith can include the value of the claim, consequential damages, and in some states, punitive damages

 - Many insurance attorneys offer free consultations and work on contingency